YutaroNegi/async-chatbot-api/README.md

 ```

 This command will execute all unit tests for user registration, login, and protected message routes, ensuring the reliability of authentication and authorization mechanisms.

+### 📌 **Test Coverage**

+- **Authentication Tests:**
+  - Accessing protected routes without a token.
+  - Accessing protected routes with an invalid token.

+- **User Tests:**
+  - Registering a new user.
+  - Logging in with valid credentials.
+  - Logging in with invalid credentials.

+- **Message Tests:**
+  - Listing messages for an authenticated user.
+  - Sending a new message.
+  - Editing an existing message.
+  - Deleting a message.

 ## 🐳 Containerization with Docker